mik-jozef/chalk/spec.md

 types, according to rules specified in this section.

 > TODO Maybe this section should be somewhere under Semantics, not here.

+> Note: type conversions do not modify values, they produce new values instead.
+>
+> TODO maybe this note should be somewhere else, and be more general, because
+> values are never modified, right?
+Just replaced by newer 'versions'.

 #### Pointer enreference
 Instances of type `T` can convert to instances of type `*T`.